JumpmanYouKnow/ScalaNotes/README.md

 ScalaNotes
 ====================
 I wrote more than 5000 lines of scala code about 1 year ago, but later on I don't have any chance to write it.
-(Univeristy doesn't teach it, previous internships don't use it, what a pity, such a beautiful language)
+(Univeristy doesn't teach it, previous internships don't use it)

-Now I'm picking it up as the University teaches spark by scala, but I feel that I forgot lots of not only syntax but also some key knowledge about scala.
+Now I'm picking it up as the university teaches spark by scala, but I feel that I forgot lots of not only syntax but also some key knowledge about scala.

 Therefore I want to open this repo as my scala notes.